Chargily/chargily-pay-csharp/README.md

 _**NOTE:**  Ability to receive checkout status with Webhook endpoint is only possible with project types that can host an HTTP Server._

-C# Library for Chargily Pay™ Gateway - V2.
-The easiest and free way to integrate e-payment API through EDAHABIA of Algerie Poste and CIB of SATIM

 _**Documentations are WORK IN PROGRESS...**_